 Mahihko gave a small smile once more.
 "I think at least one of us will.
 If we can find a good way to stay in touch, it might be best to split up for now, anyway.
 We don’t know how long we’re stuck here, and maybe you guys could use an extra pair of eyes, too.
 Promise I won’t send the scary little detective pony with you, though.
 Even I’m not that mean."
 He paused, then rubbed the back of his neck slowly with a glance over his shoulder at the still-visible form of the odd alien corpse.
 "Besides…might be a good idea to keep a little extra firepower around here while your little hunting party is out.
 If we ain’t got a destination ourselves, it’s probably better we stick close to the place we all showed up."

 Simmons was sensible enough to draw on the feminine male’s hidden meaning as he scowled and flexed his claws against the battle rifle still gripped to his chest.
 "You’re also wanting to know if any other…weird things show up, aren’t you?"
-He sighed again and idly shifted his gaze toward Grif and Lone in time to see the all-white lupine snatch a magazine that had been folded into the back of the orange chupadore’s armor.
+He sighed again and idly shifted his gaze toward Grif and Lone in time to see the wolf snatch a magazine that had been folded into the back of the chupadore’s armor.